Friday, September 17, 2021

 Every bill which shall have approval from the Constitutional Council, shall, before it become a law, be presented to the President of the United States; if he approves, he shall sign it, but if not, he shall return it, with his objections to that House in which it shall have originated, who shall enter the objections at large on their journal, and proceed to reconsider it.
 If after such reconsideration a majority of that House shall agree to pass the bill, it shall be sent, together with the objections, to the other House, by which it shall likewise be reconsidered, and if approved by a majority of that House, it shall become a law.
 But in all such cases the votes of both Houses shall be determined by yeas and nays, and the names of the persons voting for and against the bill shall be entered on the journal of each House respectively.
 If any bill shall not be returned by the President within ten days (Sundays excepted) after it shall have been presented to him, the same shall be a law, in like manner as if he had signed it, unless the Congress by their adjournment prevent its return, in which case it shall not be a law.

 XV.
-The judicial power of the United States, shall be vested in one Supreme Court consisting of no more than nine judges and in such inferior courts as the Congress may from time to time ordain and establish.
+The judicial power of the United States, shall be vested in one Supreme Court consisting of nine judges and in such inferior courts as the Congress may from time to time ordain and establish.
 The judges, both of the supreme and inferior courts, shall hold their offices during good behavior, and shall, at stated times, receive for their services, a compensation, which shall not be diminished during their continuance in office.

 XVI.
-The Constitutional Council shall consist of no more than nine councilors.
-Constitutional Council members shall hold their offices during good behavior, and shall, at stated times, receive for their services, a compensation, which shall not be diminished during their continuance in office.
-The decisions of the Constitutional Council shall not be considered by the President when deciding to reject or sign any bill, the several states when deciding to nullify any law or any decision of the Supreme or inferior courts.
+The Constitutional Council shall consist of no more than nine councilors, who shall hold office during good behavior and receive compensation at stated intervals, which shall not be diminished during their continuance in office.
+The decisions, opinions, or objections of the Constitutional Council shall not be considered binding precedent nor possess the force of law, and shall be advisory only, serving solely to identify whether a proposed measure conforms to this Constitution.
+Such determinations shall not bind the President in deciding whether to approve or reject any bill, nor limit the authority of the several states to nullify any law, nor restrict the Supreme Court or inferior courts in their judicial review.

 The Constitutional Council shall have jurisdiction to determine whether treaties are in conformity with the Constitution and whether all regulations and executive actions are in conformity with the laws and Constitution; in such cases it may declare their annulment.